moonlightwork/remote-work-encyclopedia/docs/hiring.md

 - [AfroTech](https://afrotech.com/): The groundbreaking, revolutionary experience for Black techies, startups, and entrepreneurs.

-- [#BlackTechPipeline](https://blacktechpipeline.substack.com/welcome): All things Black and in tech.
+- [#BlackTechPipeline](https://blacktechpipeline.substack.com/welcome): Ahashtag and movement bringing awareness and exposure to the Black community in the technology industry.

 - [Blacks in technology](http://www.blacksintechnology.net/): Blacks In Technology is a global platform for black women and men in technology.